Active learning for efficiently training emulators of computationally expensive mathematical models: Simulators, Emulation goals, and emulator models

 We aim to develop an emulator $f^*(\cdot)$ that statistically approximates the simulator's input-output mapping over the domain $\mathcal{X} \subseteq \mathbb{R}^k$ of the simulators' input parameters, where ${1 \le k \le K}$~\cite{OHagan2006}.
 We seek

 where $\bm{x}$ are values for the $k$ inputs whose mapping we wish to emulate, $\bm{w}^* \in \mathbb{R}^{K-k}$ are values for the remaining inputs of the simulator that are kept equal to their corresponding elements in the baseline-values vector $\bm{z}^*$, and the symbol ``$\cong$'' means ``either equal or close enough for the purpose of the application''.
-From now on we will be writing $f(\bm{x})$ instead of $f(\bm{x}, \bm{w}^*)$ to ease notation.
+Hereafter, we write $f(\bm{x})$ instead of $f(\bm{x}, \bm{w}^*)$ to ease notation.
 We assume that $\mathcal{X}$ is a \emph{polytope}, i.e., a convex polyhedron in $\mathbb{R}^k$, which is most often the case in applications.

 Approximating the behavior of the emulator \emph{over all vectors} in $\mathcal{X}$ is a reasonable goal when we wish to gain insights about the behavior of the simulator or for sensitivity and uncertainty analysis.
-For different tasks, e.g., for calibration of input variables to external data it may suffice to approximate the simulator in the \emph{neighborhood of the set of optimal values}~\cite{ellis2018}.
+For different tasks, e.g., for calibration of input variables to external data, it may suffice to approximate the simulator in the \emph{neighborhood of the set of optimal values}.
+We describe algorithms tailored to finding optima elsewhere~\cite{ellis2018}.

 To fit $f^*(\cdot)$, we need a design that specifies the set of $n$ points in $\mathcal{X}$ at which we will evaluate the simulator.
 Let $\mathcal{X}_n = \{ \bm{x}_1, \ldots, \bm{x}_n \}$ be a set of distinct vectors in $\mathcal{X}$ that includes the extreme vectors of $\mathcal{X}$, so that all vectors in $\mathcal{X}$ are convex combinations of vectors in $\mathcal{X}_n$.
 Then, with some abuse of terminology, we will call the vectors in ${\mathcal{D}_n = \{ (\bm{x}^T, f(\bm{x}))^T : \bm{x} \in \mathcal{X}_n \}}$ the \emph{design vectors} or \emph{design points}.
 We further simplify notation by writing ${(\bm{x}, f(\bm{x}))}$ instead of ${(\bm{x}^T, f(\bm{x}))^T}$ for each vector in $\mathcal{D}_n$ .